alco/ExReminder/README.md

 > Elixir is a programming language built on top of the Erlang VM.

 So, in order to write real application with Elixir, familiarity with Erlang's concepts is required.
+Here's a few links to online resources that cover Erlang's fundamentals:

+* This [Erlang Syntax: A Crash Course][6] (authored by yours truly) provides a concise intro to Erlang's syntax.
+Each code snippet is accompanied by an equivalent code in Elixir.
+This is an opportunity for you to not only get some exposure to the Erlang's syntax but also review some of the things you have learned in the [Getting Started][1] guide.

-I have mentioned that the code for this tutorial is based on a chapter from the great [Learn You Some Erlang for Great Good!][5] book.
+* I have mentioned that the code for this tutorial is based on a chapter from the great [Learn You Some Erlang for Great Good!][5] book.
 It is an excellent introduction to Erlang, its design principles, standard library, best practices and much more.
-Don't get discouraged, you don't need to read the whole book.
-But you will at least need to get some familiarity with Erlang syntax anyway.
-I've got a couple of useful pointer for you, those will get you up and running in no time.

-* This [Erlang Syntax: A Crash Course][6] provides a digest of the absolute minimum amount of knowledge you need to get to comfortably read Erlang code snippets and documentation.
-Each code snippet is accompanied by corresponding code in Elixir.
-This is an opportunity for you get some exposure to the Erlang's syntax and solidify what you've learned in the Getting Started guide.

-* The [book][5] itself.
-Once you have read through the aforementioned crash course, you'll be able to safely skip the first couple of chapters in the book that deal with Erlang syntax mostly.
-Once you get to [The Hitchhiker's Guide to Concurrency][7] chapter, that's where the real fun starts and also the foundations the present tutorial is based on are layed out.
+If you are serious about Elixir, you'll want to get a solid understanding of Erlang's fundamentals.
+Once you have read through the crash course mentioned above, you'll be able to safely skip the first couple of chapters in the book that mostly deal with Erlang syntax.
+When you get to [The Hitchhiker's Guide to Concurrency][7] chapter, that's where the real fun starts.
+It is also a good starting point for this tutorial since this chapter and the ones that follow it explain many of the concepts we'll see in the source code for ExReminder.

 If you're looking at all this and start feeling discouraged, don't be!
-After all, you can skip all this and dive straight into the code if you're confident enough.
-Remember that when have any difficulties, don't hesitate to stop by the `#elixir-lang` IRC channel on **irc.freenode.net** or send a message to the [mailing list][9].
-I can assure you there be some one willing to help you traverse any obstacles you might stumble upon.
+After all, you can skip all this and dive straight into the code.
+You are free to take any approach you wish as long as you enjoy the process.
+Remember that in case you have any difficulties, don't be hesitant to visit the `#elixir-lang` channel on **irc.freenode.net** or send a message to the [mailing list][9].
+I can assure you, there will definitely be someone willing to help.

 ## First Things First ##